campworkcoeman/campworkcoeman.org/_yrpevents/2026-11-14-wood-badge-nylt-course-director-conference.md

 Connecticut Rivers Council is also making overnight accommodations available to all participants.
 Staying overnight is available for Friday night, Saturday night, or both.
 It costs $15 per night, with breakfast on Saturday included with a Friday night reservation and Saturday dinner included with a Saturday night reservation.
 Overnight accommodations will be in heated cabins, with male and female participants staying separately.
 Arrival on Friday starts at 6:00 PM.

-Contact Council Training Chair [Bill Shea](mailto:william.shea@sbcglobal.net) with questions pertaining to the training portion of the event and Camp Workcoeman Staff Member [Jeff Seiser](mailto:jseiser@campworkcoeman.org) with questions pertaining to overnight accommodations, food, or facilities.
+Contact Council President [Bill Shea](mailto:william.shea@sbcglobal.net) with questions pertaining to the training portion of the event and Camp Workcoeman Director [Jeff Seiser](mailto:jseiser@campworkcoeman.org) with questions pertaining to overnight accommodations, food, or facilities.

 Cost:<br>
-$45 (Course, via scouting.org registration) (subject to change)<br>
+$65 (Course participant, via scouting.org registration)<br>
+$35 (Course staff, via scouting.org registration)<br>
 $15/night (Overnight accommodations [optional], via scoutingevent.com registration)

 Contact:<br>